saulpierotti/markdown_notebook/DRD.md

 * The paired *t*-test is also referred to as one-sample *t*-test
 * It is used for paired data since those are not independent and need to be combined in a single variable
 	* Instead of using each measurement as a datapoint, for each patient I have just 1 datapoint which is the difference among the measurement before and after treatment
+*  Central idea
+	* I assume that there is no difference among pairs of data, so the average of the datapoints is assumed to be 0
+		* Datapoints are the differences of paired measurements!
+	* If I assume the true average to be 0 but I observe an actual average which is $\bar{x} \not= 0$, I want to know how likely it is to observe that average under the assumption
+	* The $t$ statistics that I evaluate is $\bar{x}$ itself corrected for sample size and variance
+		* If the sample size $n$ is bigger the result is more significant
+		* If the variance $s^2$ is smaller the result is more significant
 * From this single column of data I calculate the $t$ statistics
 $$t = \frac{\bar{x}}{s/\sqrt{n}}$$
 	* $n$ is the number of samples